microsoft/mu/docs/faq.md

 2. Abstract silicon specific code.
     e.g. Most platforms use SPI flash, but the mechanics of reading/writing/configuring a SPI controller are specific to the hardware.
 Move SPI controller functionality out of your feature.
-3. Organizing code for reuse and configurability.
+3. Organizing code for reuse and for being configurable.
     Are you writing something to satisfy a program requirement?
 What portions of the code would be useful for reuse?
 Maybe those should move into a library or outside of the current package you are designing?
 4. Be mindful of dependencies